 What happens when we receive a concern or complaint

-Below is a flowchart explaining what happens when we receive receive a complaint about a nurse or midwife.
+Below is a flowchart explaining what happens when we receive receive a complaint about someone on our register.
 You can click to expand the graphic.

-If you have a concern or complaint about a nurse or a midwife and report it to us, we call that a referral.
+If you have a concern or complaint about someone on our register and report it to us, we call that a referral.

 The referral then comes through to our screening team, who are expert at information gathering and fact checking.